 4. Revenue generation: Generate and action ideas that accelerate revenue growth

-72% feel like output from expeditions could make a significant impact
+- 72% feel like the output from expeditions could make a significant impact

 Action: Moving expeditions forward!
-The Culture Camp team is allocating and prioritizing expeditions across our Product, Customer and Org teams based on impact to business and feasibility also by the end of March.
+The Culture Camp team is allocating and prioritizing expeditions across our Product, Customer, and Org teams based on impact on business and feasibility by the end of March.

-With feedback from those who attended we were able to learn what we can improve on if we attempt such an event again in the future, and how to maintain the feeling of being One Camp that was so special during this week.
+With feedback from those who attended, we learned what we can improve on if we attempt such an event again in the future and how to maintain the feeling of "one team" that was so special during this week.